-The best way to inspire innovative thinking isn’t to force a brainstorming session; it’s to create an ongoing conversation (Kalargiros, and Manning, 2015).
+The best way to inspire innovative thinking isn’t to force a brainstorming session; it creates an ongoing conversation (Kalargiros, and Manning, 2015).
 The quality of conversation is an important determinant impacting the quality of creativity and innovation.
-It provides an interactive platform to bridge the gap between senior management and employees during their ideation sessions.
+In addition, it provides an interactive platform to bridge the gap between senior management and employees during their ideation sessions.

 This is the first level of the value pyramid, and its dependency on conducting the activities of the business is on its owner.
-The owner is responsible for carrying forward the business, set the base and values of the business (Ortiz-Villajos, & Sotoca, 2018).
-At this stage, the implementation of innovation or the core effectiveness is due to the execution of the owner.
+The owner is responsible for carrying forward the business and setting the business's base and values (Ortiz-Villajos, & Sotoca, 2018).
+At this stage, the implementation of innovation or the core effectiveness is due to the owner's execution.
 As the company is dependent on the owner’s direction, the operations, activities, and standard of the procedure (SOP) are all expectant of the guidance of the owner.

 94% of senior executives agree that employees and corporate culture are the most important drivers of innovation (McKinsey & Company)